La ruleta de la fortuna: Prueba de Velocidad (Toss-Up puzzle)

 As in the American version, a puzzle is revealed one letter at a time, and a player may buzz in at any time to solve.
 Unlike the U.S. version, players are allowed an unlimited number of guesses.
 There are three Toss-Ups in each show, two at the beginning and one in the near end.
-Usually, the first and third are song lyrics, while the second is always a "mad headline" (any piece of news that is strange or funny).
-Each puzzle is worth €100 (€200 on November 24, 2017), and contestants traditionally sing the lyrics to the puzzles with the song lyrics (with the host and audience occasionally joining in).
+Usually, the first and third are song lyrics, while the second is often a "crazy headline" (any piece of news that is strange or funny).
+Each puzzle is worth €100.
+If the puzzle is the lyrics of a song, the band performs that song after the puzzle is solved.